 The 2008 Cape Grace Shiraz won a Trophy for the Best Individual Vineyard Wine at the Royal Hobart International Wine Show.

-In the current edition of James Halliday’s Australian Wine Companion Cape Grace is proud to receive a Red 5 star rating along with our 2013 Reserve Cabernet Sauvignon receiving 96 points.
+In the current edition of James Halliday’s Australian Wine Companion Cape Grace is proud to receive a Five Star rating and in the previous edition we received a Red 5 star rating along with our 2013 Reserve Cabernet Sauvignon receiving 96 points.

 Cape Grace really is one of the great little wineries!